awsdocs/aws-cloudformation-user-guide/doc_source/intrinsic-function-reference-ref.md

 For some resources, an identifier is returned that has another significant meaning in the context of the resource\.
 An [AWS::EC2::EIP](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-eip.html) resource, for instance, returns the IP address, and an [AWS::EC2::Instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html) returns the instance ID\.

-At the bottom of this topic, there is a table that lists the values returned for many common resource types\.
-More information about `Ref` return values for a particular resource or property can be found in the documentation for that resource or property\.

 **Tip**
 You can also use `Ref` to add values to Output messages\.